 Pet Ghosts.
 True Stories of Ghost Animals at Dreamwatch®

-Sometimes we still feel them nuzzle against us, hear little footsteps in the hall, or the jingling tags on their collars.
-It seems pet spirits remain close long after they are gone.
+We feel them nuzzle against us, hear little footsteps in the hall, or the jingling tags on their collars—long after they are gone.

 Submit your pet ghost or paranormal animal story here.
 Read what others wrote when they felt the presence of a beloved pet—back from the other side:

 I actually just wanted to thank you for having this page.
 I was searching for information regarding dog spirits because mine died yesterday and I've had a couple strange experiences since.
 I shrugged it off yesterday when I thought I heard her in the house, but I couldn't dismiss it when I just smelt her breath while lying on my sofa.
 She used to walk up to me for a head rub when I would be lying on the sofa.
 I would always tease her about her bad breath while I scratched her head.
 I never thought I'd see the day I'd be so glad to smell that bad breath.

 Cynthia, I hope knowing others share your experience gives some comfort. — Kat

 Departed Sonny cat lingers on his favorite ladder perch.